littleeggpudding/INTELLIFCGHUNTER/README.md

 #### (3) HRAT

-To simplify understanding, I’ve also included an example demonstrating how to attack an KNN-1 with the degree feature
+To simplify understanding, I’ve also included an example demonstrating how to attack a KNN-1 with the degree feature

 ```
 python main_attack_degree_knn1.py \